Embeddings are underrated#

 latent space, you find the embedding for queen

-It was a nice stepping stone for building intuition but now we need
+The 2D map analogy was a nice stepping stone for building intuition but now we need

 to cast it aside, because embeddings operate in hundreds or thousands

 of dimensions.
-It’s (probably) impossible to visualize what “distance” looks
+It’s impossible for us lowly 3-dimensional creatures to

-like in 1000 dimensions.
-Also, we don’t know what each dimension represents,
+visualize what “distance” looks like in 1000 dimensions.
+Also, we don’t know

-hence the section heading “Very weird multi-dimensional space”.1
+what each dimension represents, hence the section heading “Very weird

-One dimension might represent something close to color.
-The
+multi-dimensional space”.5 One dimension might represent something

-king - man + woman ≈ queen
+close to color.
+The king - man + woman ≈ queen

-anecdote suggests that these models contain
+anecdote suggests that these

 Comparing embeddings#